 - You become terminally ill.
 If you are diagnosed with a terminal illness (you are likely to pass away within 12 months).

-What can a benefit be used for?
+What can a life insurance payout be used for?

 Every day living expenses